TinyCircuits/Thumby-Website/docs/Education/Moving-Walk.md

 catFeetBack = bytearray([179,197,135,231,167,192,129,248])
 catBackFootTail = bytearray([179,197,197,167,167,192,129,248])

-# Make a sprite object using bytearray
+# Make a sprite object including all the walking cat frames
-catFootForwardSpr = thumby.Sprite(8, 8, catFootForward, 28, 32)
-catFeetForwardSpr = thumby.Sprite(8, 8, catFeetForward, 28, 32)
-catSplitSpr = thumby.Sprite(8, 8, catSplit, 28, 32)
-catFrontSplitSpr = thumby.Sprite(8, 8, catFrontSplit, 28, 32)
-catFeetBackSpr = thumby.Sprite(8, 8, catFeetBack, 28, 32)
-catBackFootTailSpr = thumby.Sprite(8, 8, catBackFootTail, 28, 32)
+catSpr = thumby.Sprite(8, 8, catFootForward+catFeetForward+catSplit+catFrontSplit+catFeetBack+catBackFootTail, 28, 32)

+# Counter that will be used to point to different walking animation frames
+catSprCtr = 0

 # Set the FPS (without this call, the default fps is 30)
 thumby.display.setFPS(8)